 Selling, General, and Administrative Expense.
-Selling, general, and administrative expense increased \$11.4 million, primarily driven by share-based compensation and increased marketing expenses.
+Selling, general, and administrative expense increased \$22.5 million, primarily driven by the strategic prioritization of our gene therapy portfolio that resulted in the write-off of cloud computing costs and software licensing fees and an increase in share-based compensation and marketing expenses.